qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 Marshall van Asltyne book: Platforms scale.
 A platform will beat a pipeline product.
 The main problem is to get the network effect.
 The thing scales all by itself with very little effort.

 Open banking in the EU.
 Open APIs to all bank acccounts (XS2A).
 A platform that shows all your bank accounts can be made by anyone.
+A trusted vendor should be able to move money between all your accounts.
+Drop fees with currency transanctions.